String in, string out symmetric encryption

 |---|---|

-| spec.html | Protocol specification: formats, algorithms, key management, properties, API |
+| Protocol Specification | formats, algorithms, key management, properties, API |

-obz command-line interface |
+| CLI Specification | ob and obz command-line interface |

-enc and dec are the
+enc and dec

-only operations you need; no manual
+are the only operations you need;

-encoding/decoding stepsaasv = Authenticated + Avalanche
+aasv = Authenticated + Avalanche + SiV),

-+ SiV), making cryptographic choices accessible
+making cryptographic choices accessible without deep expertise

 cargo run --bin keygen